Apply online at www.fafsa.ed.gov

 The most important step of applying for financial aid is filling out the Free Application for Federal Student Aid (FAFSA).
 To apply for any federal student aid, such as federal grants, loans, and work-study, you need to complete the FAFSA.
 The FAFSA collects information about you and your family and determines how much your family is expected to contribute to your education (EFC-Expected Family Contribution).
 The early part of January of your senior year is when to submit your FAFSA.
 Apply on or as close to January 1 as possible!
+FAFSA does open for enrollment on October 1st so feel free to get started early!
 Money is often available on a first-come, first served basis.
 You’ll usually receive EFC information in four to six weeks.
 Completing and submitting the FAFSA is free and easy, and it gives you access to the largest source of financial aid to pay for college or career school.

 The first step is to register for your PIN which will allow you to complete the FAFSA process.
 It is a good idea to register for your PIN early, so that you are ready to complete the FAFSA form as soon as it becomes available.
 Go to www.pin.ed.gov to register.
 This is open to parents and students, and is a quick application with fast response.